zerui-qian/G15.2_C_center/README.md

 # G15.2_C_center

-These codes are adapted from G13 to communcate with the devices in G15.2.
+These codes are adapted from G13 to communicate with the devices in G15.2.

 A few updates:
 1. changed form scatter plot to pixel images